cls-python/cls-luigi/vehicle_routing_example/variant_3/note.md

   - or better, for all non-abstract types (concrete implementations), find all parent classes where this concrete type can be used.
   - Empty Set on Subtypes is end of inheritance hierarchy.
 - small problem: one could implement a inheritance chain where there are classes that are markt as abstract (abstract = True) but inherite from a class that is not abstract (abstract = False).
 Makes it really hard to filter the repository by just providing concret tasks or abstract tasks and autmatically filter all non  fitting combinators.
+  - solution: Build a direct chain to the empty set(). if there is a concret class between the abstract classes, save the class so the corresponding combintor is marked to not be deleted.